 Historically, approximately 1.5 agents actively practice per active broker.
 This ratio grew during the greatly inflated agent population of the 2000s to as high as 2.7 agents per broker.
 This ratio fell in the aftermath of the Millennium Boom but reversed direction beginning in 2014, currently at 1.9 active agents per active broker.

-As home prices falter going into 2017, expect discouraged agents to slowly drop out of the active population in 2017 for about one year before rising again.
-The number of brokers will begin to stabilize through mid-2016, to slowly ascend back toward peak numbers experienced in 2009.
+As home prices falter in 2017, expect discouraged agents to slowly drop out of the active population in 2017 for about one year before rising again.
+The number of brokers will begin to stabilize going into 2017, to slowly ascend back toward peak numbers experienced in 2009.
 Expect the next big wave of new licensees to arrive around 2018, as public confidence returns through added jobs and increased home sales volume.

 Updated November 22, 2016.
 Original copy posted March 2010.

 The above chart tracks the number of active real estate brokers and agents licensed in California, based on data released monthly by the California’s Bureau of Real Estate (CalBRE).
 These numbers exclude licensed brokers who do not use their licenses, and licensed agents who are not employed by a broker.